The Zollman Effect: On The Stupidity of Crowds

 The little known “Zollman Effect” runs counter to the widely accepted notion of "the wisdom of crowds."
 In a nutshell, mirroring Marcus Aurelius (The opinion of 10,000 men is of no value if none of them know anything about the subject) it notes that there are often occasions (not least in the absence of insiders) when it is actually not beneficial for large groups of people to come together and to communicate with each other as regards making predictions about future outcomes.
 When there are no insiders (and therefore little to no hope of any price discovery process taking place - think political betting markets) large network connection groups typically display significant collective cognitive and social biases and they often succumb to motivated reasoning and a conformity bias, tending to coalesece quickly around a dominant prevailing narrative: in the process often refusing to entertain alternative counter-factual arguments,

 to the point of even being unwilling to pass on good information to each other that goes against the collective grain.
-(Bitcoin/Wallstreetbets).
+(Bitcoin/Wallstreetbets/Recent Global Bank Selloff).

 People in these groups shed their individual perspective/outlook and this gives rise to a collective "unconsciousness" and a situation whereby each individual's behaviour becomes governed by the "group mind".

 A worrying aspect of these group networks, is the degree and extent to which they can become influenced and manipulated by "pernicious influencers" - often leading media or industry figures - who, under the guise of offering up useful information, actually muddy the water, by simply passing on noise as though it were actually meaningfull information and thereby preventing the group from reaching a proper consensus based on all of the available evidence (think Mark Cuban/Elon Musk chatter over GameStop and "Dogecoin goes up over 40% after Elon Musk, Mark Cuban tweet about it or Michael Burry's recent tweet "It is possible today we found our Enron." ).
 At a more sinsiter level, you have characters on social media, who quickly build up large followings on the back of bombastic boasts that they have placed significantly large trades in bombed out penny stocks.